Only open a few times a week, it’s hard for even locals to dine at Cowan Street Ayam Tauge & Koitiau Restaurant.

 Cowan Street Ayam Tauge & Koitiau Restaurant is in a corner lot at the intersection of Jalan Raja Ekram and Jalan Sultan Abdul Jalil.

 It is not far from Ming Court Hong Kong Dim Sum or Restaurant Pusing Public.
+The latter is also a popular dinner spot.

+There’s not much when it comes to ambiance of this local dinner spot.
 This is a typical no-frills kopitiam setting with no air conditioning.
 The restaurant has ~17 tables and more plastic chairs and stools on standby.

 Cleanliness is so-so.

-And if there is a crying baby at the next table, you’ll just have to tolerate it.
+Despite the simple dining environment, it is always full house so expect to be dining close to other tables.
+So, if there is a crying baby at the next table, you’ll just have to tolerate it.
 At least the staff have no need to yell to each other from one end to the other end of the long shophouse.

 The queue begins at 5:30pm even though the restaurant opens at 6pm.

-Serving is concise and fairly systematic from what we observed.
+Serving is concise and systematic from what we observed.
 There’s no queuing system and once they open, just find a table and sit down.

 The waitresses will come to your table eventually as they make their way from table to table in an orderly fashion.
 Calling out to them doesn’t work here.
+They’ll just ignore you.

 Also, there is a separate server for drinks.
 When we went, there was only a choice of sugarcane juice or barley water.

 It took 20 minutes from sitting down before we got our food.
+Pretty fast considering how many people there were!

 The poached chicken is sweet, incredibly tender but still has bite to it.
 There is a generous use of sesame oil (this gives a pleasant smokey flavor to the chicken) and soya sauce.